stan1y/servo/Readme.md

 Servo automatically expires session and purges all data associated with a session during removal.
 At the same time clients may want to remove saved data for cleanup/reset purposes.

-- `DELETE /session/{key}` - Create a new item with specified key.
+- `DELETE /foo` - Create a new item with key `/foo`.

 ## Public Mode

 Servo is serving a debug console to query data using browser itself.
+This is an example for client lib usage as well.

 ## Releases